munna710/ipl-data-analysis-apache-spark-project/README.md

-# Big Data Analytics Pipeline
+# Data Analytics Pipeline

-This document describes a big data analytics pipeline built using Databricks and Apache Spark.
+This document describes a data analytics pipeline built using Databricks and Apache Spark.
 The pipeline processes data from Amazon S3 and performs data transformation and analytics.

 ## Architecture